Aliases for MYO5A Gene

 Previous HGNC Symbols for MYO5A Gene

 This gene is one of three myosin V heavy-chain genes, belonging to the myosin gene superfamily.
 Myosin V is a class of actin-based motor proteins involved in cytoplasmic vesicle transport and anchorage, spindle-pole alignment and mRNA translocation.
 The protein encoded by this gene is abundant in melanocytes and nerve cells.
 Mutations in this gene cause Griscelli syndrome type-1 (GS1), Griscelli syndrome type-3 (GS3) and neuroectodermal melanolysosomal disease, or Elejalde disease.
 Multiple alternatively spliced transcript variants encoding different isoforms have been reported, but the full-length nature of some variants has not been determined. [provided by RefSeq, Dec 2008]

 GeneCards Summary for MYO5A Gene

 MYO5A (Myosin VA) is a Protein Coding gene.
-Diseases associated with MYO5A include griscelli syndrome, type 1 and griscelli syndrome, type 3.
-Among its related pathways are Transport to the Golgi and subsequent modification and Immune System.
+Diseases associated with MYO5A include Griscelli Syndrome, Type 1 and Griscelli Syndrome, Type 3.
+Among its related pathways are Regulation of actin dynamics for phagocytic cup formation and ERK Signaling.
 GO annotations related to this gene include poly(A) RNA binding and actin binding.
 An important paralog of this gene is MYO7B.

 UniProtKB/Swiss-Prot for MYO5A Gene